creamakerspace/website/content/classes/cnc-router-signs.md

 - be certified to independently use the CNC router for your future projects

 Notes:
 - This class will *NOT* dive very deep into design.
 We'll provide enough of an introduction to incorporate text, basic shapes, and existing artwork into your sign.
+We'll be introducing a follow-on class to dive deeper into 2.5 and even 3D design for machining.
 - We won't paint or apply a finish to the sign during this class, but we can discuss options with you, and you are welcome stick around after the class to finish your sign (though, we have a very limited selection of finishing products).

 **Who it's for**: Anyone aged 15+ (youth 15-17 must have a guardian present).